Mr-Kisaka/Vibe-coding-my-way-to-meta-cognitive-AGI/README.md

 - Stability: APIs/experiments or even large parts of the design may change without notice.
 - For the "It's Alive: AI Independece Without Human Prompting" paper code + results, see the Drive Engine folder under Level 1 Ruach Architecture folder.

+# Donate
+Help me take the next step.
+As an independent researcher your donations are the only way I get to keep working.
+Help me bring Ruach to life, if you believe in progress, if you believe in freedom, if you believe, in life.

 # Prior Art Disclosure
 **Title**: Autonomous, Affect-Modulated Memory System with Self/Other Differentiation via Proto-Shape-Biased VAE and Multi-Model “Parliament” Generation
 - **Authors**: Ronald Kisaka Ogaro (Ruach Architecture), contributors listed in repo history